 Digital interaction became more attractive to audiences.
 Even at physical events, digital components were added or increased.
 Due to the changes in consumer lives, digital became increasingly important for people in their work lives as well as personal.

-While these changes occurred in those pre-pandemic years, we certainly saw an acceleration in 2020 and 2021.
+While these changes occurred in those pre-pandemic years, we have certainly seen an acceleration in the years that followed.
 And we continue to see shifts in what hosts and audiences want from their event experiences.

-An excellent webinar, hosted by ON24, featured panelists sharing the event trends they are seeing today and some great virtual event ideas to try in 2022.
+An excellent webinar, hosted by ON24, featured panelists sharing the event trends they have seen and some great virtual event ideas to try.

 A webinar, digital event or digital experience are mechanisms to reach someone.
 How you create the mechanism will be different, based on your goals for the audience and what the audience’s goals are as well.
 This ties in with the current event trends that we're seeing.
 We can all agree that planning events right now is difficult, but there are other factors that influence our event planning decisions.
 For example, people are more concerned about including budget constraints and climate impact.